rueter/Mordvin-Varieties/comparative-mordvin-database/README.md

 # Comparative Mordvin database

-Please see the [website](https://langdoc.github.io/comparative-mordvin-database) for more information.
+Please see the [website with database and maps](https://rueter.github.io/Mordvin-Varieties/database.html) for more information.

 #### About

 This database accompanies the chapter *Mordvin* in Uralic languages by Rueter.
 The goal of that study was to investigate the Moksha language with comparative reference to Erzya.
 Work on these materials are attributed to Rueter, Partanen, Hämäläinen & Erina, Riabov, Klement'eva, Kabaeva, Levina and others.
 More specifics in Rueter (2016).

 # Cite

 If you use this data set in an academic publication, we would be ever so grateful if you cited it as follows: